Introduction to uses of Egyptian Marble

 Artisans employed Egyptian marble with superior chiselling and sculpting techniques.
 Its diverse range of hues and textures allowed for sophisticated and delicate workmanship, giving rise to exquisite pieces of art.

-Famous sculptures and carvings crafted from Egyptian marble
+Famous sculptures and carvings crafted from Egyptian marble and granite

 Consider The Bust of Nefertiti, a masterpiece that has stood the test of time.
 Its creation, synonymous with exceptional artistry, makes it a signifier of Egyptian marble usage.
 Another notable example is Amenemhat III’s head statue.
 This colossal figure in black royal marble is preserved in the Cairo Museum.
 These iconic creations illustrate the rich sculpting traditions that employed Egyptian marble and showcase the immense artistic value it contributes.